 Applicants will be notified of the admissions decision within two to three weeks following the interview.

 The MS degree in marital and family therapy is designed to give students an excellent academic and clinical background.
-It is accredited by the Commission on Accreditation of Marriage and Family Therapy Education (COAMFTE) and approved by the California Board of Behavioral Sciences.
-The program prepares students for professional clinical practice working with individuals, couples, and families in a variety of settings.
-These include, but are not limited to, medical, legal, educational, community mental health, managed care, church settings and private practice.
+COAMFTE-accredited and approved by the California Board of Behavioral Sciences, the program prepares students for professional clinical practice working with individuals, couples, and families in a variety of settings — including medical, legal, educational, community mental health, managed care, church settings, and private practice.

-Education and training are offered with the purpose of preparing students to be effective with a variety of mental health problems such as co-occurring disorders, serious emotional disorders, crisis care, chronic and/or serious mental illness, child and elder abuse, emancipation issues, and complex relational issues.
-Great care is taken to include training that addresses issues of cross-cultural awareness, diversity, law and ethics, systemic approaches to treatment along with other evidence-based modalities, life-span development, family and community systems, community integration for support and resources, collaborative case coordination, and a focus on elimination of discrimination and stigma of mental illness.
+Education and training are offered with the purpose of preparing students to be effective with a variety of mental health challenges, such as co-occurring disorders, serious emotional disorders, crisis care, chronic and/or serious mental illness, child and elder abuse, transition-to-adulthood challenges, and complex relational issues.
+Great care is taken to include training that addresses cross-cultural awareness, cultural humility, awareness of varied backgrounds and contexts, law and ethics, systemic approaches to treatment along with other evidence-based modalities, life-span development, family and community systems, community integration for support and resources, collaborative case coordination, and a focus on elimination of discrimination and stigma of mental illness.
 Education emphasis includes relational therapy, marriage and couple therapy, and systemic practice.

 The Medical Family Therapy Concentration or Specialization is designed for individuals with an interest in working with patients and families living with an illness, injury, or disability.